 While you’re still in the dreaming phase, it’s time to determine a budget.
 Are you doing a minor overhaul of accessories or a whole room renovation with a contractor involved to move walls and construct built-ins?

 Most of all, this is a home office.
 It’s important to think about what your business requires.
 A seamstress will need more space to do the creative side of the business than work on the books.
 Could a computer set up at a standing desk in the corner leave the rest of the space free for storage and studio creation space?
+You can get many creative ideas for a home office with a decent standing desk at experteasy.com.au.

 Does your work require you to keep track of lots of paper trails?
 How much cabinet storage or file space is required is something to be considered when decorating your home office.
 (And there are plenty of stylish ways to manage paper.)